Editor’s Note: This blog was originally posted in 2019, so we’ve refreshed it with new events, ideas, images and links.

 2. See Bears

 After a long winter slumber, our favourite, furry locals wake up and rejoin us in the spring.
 Seeing a bear is on many people’s Whistler to-do list, but it’s important that it’s done safely for you and the bears.
-The best and safest way to see a bear is through a bear viewing tour.
+The best and safest way to see a bear is through a bear viewing tour (typically starting in May).

 Knowledgeable guides take you to the best places to spot a bear while teaching you interesting tidbits about them along the way.
 Learn more about what to expect on a tour in this blog post – Whistler Bear Viewing Safari Experience.